 In Oregon, it is estimated 2.6 percent of the adult population experience moderate or serious problems with gambling.
+It is estimated that 88,000 Oregon adults and adolescents meet the clinical diagnosis for gambling disorder, with another 180,000 (5.4 percent) at risk of developing a problem with gambling.
 For each person with a serious problem, many others are affected (e.g., spouse, children).

 One percent of Oregon Lottery revenues fund problem gambling services.
-The Oregon Health Authority administers the funds that provides approximately $7.5 million annually for prevention and treatment programs and services within each county.
+The Oregon Health Authority (OHA) administers the funds that provide approximately $7.5 million annually for prevention and treatment programs and services within each county.

-- Utilizes the public health model that takes into consideration biological, behavioral, economic, cultural and policy elements influencing gambling and health;
+- Is a public health model that takes into consideration biological, behavioral, economic, cultural and policy elements influencing gambling and health;

 - Combines prevention, harm reduction and multiple levels of treatment focusing on quality of life issues for gamblers, their families, and communities;